MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Methodology

 \subsection{Metapath Context Construction}

-For each node $v$ in each metapath $P \in \mathcal{P}_{\phi\left(v\right)}$, MECCH constructs a local subgraph $\mathcal{S}_v^P$ centered at $v$, according to Definition~\ref{def:mc}.
+After feature preprocessing, for each node $v$ in each metapath $P \in \mathcal{P}_{\phi\left(v\right)}$, MECCH constructs a metapath context, a local subgraph $\mathcal{S}_v^P$ centered at $v$ based on Definition~\ref{def:mc}.
 The metapath context $\mathcal{S}_v^P$ describes the entire structure connecting the target node $v$ and the metapath-$P$-guided neighbors.
 This notion avoids information loss caused by discarding intermediate nodes in HAN, and reduces redundant computations caused by duplicate nodes across metapath instances in MAGNN.
-A graphical illustration of the metapath context is provided in Figure~\ref{fig:hetero_graph}.
+The concept of metapath context is illustrated in Figure~\ref{fig:hetero_graph}. {As shown, by using metapath contexts, MECCH aggregates each node within the receptive field exactly once, thus can achieve improved efficiency with optimal performance.}

-For the metapaths considered, we do not manually select them based on human expertise.
-Instead, MECCH uses all metapaths of a pre-defined length $K$.
+For the metapaths considered, MECCH uses all metapaths of a pre-defined length $K$, which does not require a manual selection process based on human expertise.
 Any metapath of length less than $K$ must be a sub-sequence of some length-$K$ metapath.
 The shorter metapath's context would be subsumed entirely as a subgraph of a longer metapath's context.
 Considering any metapath shorter than $K$ would lead to extracting redundant information.
 Therefore, unlike GTN, which uses all metapaths with length $\leq K$, MECCH only considers length-$K$ metapaths.
-In this way, MECCH requires no prior knowledge to select metapaths and also avoids a significant amount of redundant computations.
+In this way, MECCH requires no prior knowledge to select metapaths and at the same time avoids a significant amount of redundant computations.